Make Your Own Apple Cider Vinegar

 - Add water.
 Fill the jar with about 8 cups of warm (not hot) filtered water, leaving about 1 ½ inches of headspace.

 - Cover and sit overnight.
 Cover the mouth of the jar with a piece of cheesecloth and seal with a string or rubber band.
-Allow the mixture to sit overnight at room temperature.
+Let the mixture sit overnight at room temperature.

 - Add canning weight.
 The next day, stir the apple mixture.
 Place a canning/fermenting weight on top (this pushes down the apple scraps to keep them in the water and helps prevent mold from growing).
 If you don’t have a canning weight, you can use a sandwich bag filled halfway with water to use as a weight.